Yanceyville, North Carolina: Post–Civil War economy

-Economic development (1917-1940s)
+1917–1940s

 Despite ongoing economic and agricultural challenges, a strong sense of community solidarity was evident in the area during World War I. Yanceyville's residents united to support the war effort through Red Cross work, military registration, and other activities.
 Women played a central role in these efforts, while local leaders helped organize resources to assist both soldiers and civilians.

 Through the 1920s, the area's population grew.
 To provide better facilities, the Caswell County Board of Education initiated school improvement projects for both Black and white students.
 In 1924, these efforts included constructing a new building for Yanceyville School, a school for African American students.
 Construction was funded through a combination of public and private contributions, including support from the Rosenwald Fund.

-In 1926, Yanceyville saw several other developments, including the founding of The Caswell Messenger newspaper, the establishment of the Caswell County Chamber of Commerce, and the construction of a county home for the poor.
+In 1926, Yanceyville experienced several notable developments, including the founding of The Caswell Messenger newspaper, the establishment of the Caswell County Chamber of Commerce, and the construction of a county home for the poor.

-However, during the Great Depression, farmers and local businesses faced new economic hardships, including falling crop prices and limited credit access.
+During the Great Depression, however, farmers and local businesses faced new economic hardships, including falling crop prices and limited credit access.
 To support the local community, the North Carolina Emergency Relief Administration (NCERA), a state New Deal program, financed projects between 1932 and 1935 to create jobs and improve infrastructure.
 These efforts included upgrading the courthouse, building a civic center, constructing a water treatment plant, and improving schools.

 To further assist the community, the Yanceyville Rotary Club was founded in 1937 and initiated projects to promote economic growth and community development.
 The town's economy also benefited from the opening of the Caswell Knitting Mill in 1939.

 Furthermore, the WPA's road-building initiatives, advancements in agricultural practices beginning in the 1940s, and the impact of World War II had positive effects on the local economy.